blackducksoftware/blackduck-nexus3/README.md

 # Overview
-The Black Duck Nexus 3 plugin is a tool designed to uncover security and compliance risks associated with the open source artifacts stored in Nexus repositories.
+The Black Duck Nexus 3 plugin is designed to uncover security and compliance risks associated with the open source artifacts stored in Nexus repositories.

 # Build